hhandika/segul/README.md

 cargo install segul
 ```

-If you encounter a compiling  issue, you may need to install a C-development tool.
+If you encounter a compiling  issue, you may need to install the C-development toolkit.
 For Debian-based Linux distribution, such as Debian, Ubuntu, PopOS, etc., the easiest way is to install build-essential:

 ```{Bash}
 sudo apt install build-essential